codechimp-org/lms-tvh/README.md

 Create an AAC stream profile within TV Headend and create a user that defaults to that stream

-Inspired by plugins created by @michealherger
+Inspired by plugins created by @michaelherger